Explore Charlecote's gardens this summer

 In early summer the alliums are a striking feature along the long border and croquet lawn borders – the starry purple ones are Allium christophii and the white balls that our visitors love are Allium ‘Emma’ and 'Mount Everest'.

 Look for the mulberry trees by the entrance to the woodland garden in late July and early August - you're welcome to try the fruit when it's black like a blackberry but be careful!
 The fruits are very soft so make sure they don't stain your clothes - they wouldn't transport well which is why they are rarely grown commercially.

 Mary Elizabeth’s presence still influences the gardens.
 Her formal riverside parterre was carefully reinstated twenty years ago and twice a year our gardeners skilfully co-ordinate a new design and organise the back-breaking planting of thousands of new bulbs and bedding plants.
-The summer scheme is planted in mid-June and is in full colour by early July.
+The summer scheme is planted by the beginning of June and is in full colour by early July.